Common tasks with KQL for Microsoft Sentinel

 Applies to: ✅ Microsoft Sentinel

-In this tutorial, we cover the basics of KQL, including understanding query structure, getting, limiting, sorting, and filtering data, summarizing data, and joining tables.
-Additionally, we explore advanced concepts such as using the evaluate operator and let statements to create more complex and maintainable queries.
+In this tutorial, you learn the basics of KQL, including understanding query structure, getting, limiting, sorting, and filtering data, summarizing data, and joining tables.
+Additionally, you explore advanced concepts such as using the evaluate operator and let statements to create more complex and maintainable queries.

 Prerequisites

-Before reading this article, make sure that you've familiarized yourself with the basics of Kusto Query Language (KQL).
+Before reading this article, make sure that you're familiar with the basics of Kusto Query Language (KQL).
 If you're new to KQL, see:

 Understanding query structure basics